Bloodshot (1995 video game)

-Bloodshot, also released as Battle Frenzy, is a video game developed by Jim Blackler for Domark and published by Acclaim in 1994 for the Mega Drive and the Mega-CD in Europe.
-A North American release was planned, and reviewed in gaming magazines, but was only released through the Sega Channel service.
+Bloodshot, also released as Battle Frenzy in Germany and North America, is a 1995 first-person shooter video game developed and published by Domark for the Mega Drive and Mega-CD in Europe.
+A North American Genesis release was planned and even reviewed in gaming magazines, but was only released through the Sega Channel service.

 Gameplay

-Bloodshot is a first-person maze game which can be played by either one or two players.
+Bloodshot is a first-person shooter and maze game which can be played by either one or two players.
 The game consists of twelve levels.
 Players must fight their way from the starting point to the end of each level, where the plasma node is located.
 Once the node is destroyed, players must return to where they started the level before the time runs out.
 If players fail to escape, they will lose a life; if they have any lives left, they must destroy the node again before being given another attempt to escape.

 The player's default weapon is a simple pulse reserve gun.
 Players can find one of ten special weapons scattered around the level.
 Each special weapon has a limited amount of ammo, and the player must obtain a new weapon to refresh the ammo; however, collecting a special ammo pickup will replenish the ammo for all of the weapons.
 The player cannot use the reserve gun if they have any special weapons.
 Areas in each level are separated by sliding doors, in which players can open unconditionally; some of the doors are locked, and players must find and use the passkeys to unlock them.
 The game features the on-screen map to help players navigate the level.
 The health is represented by an oxygen supply, which depletes whenever a hit from enemy fire or a mine is taken.
 A life is lost when the player's oxygen is emptied.
 Players start the game with three lives; the game is over when all the lives are exhausted.
 Extra oxygen and lives can be found throughout the maze.

 The game features the bonus light system.
 When an enemy is killed, the light is lit on the bonus panel; when the player is taking a hit, the light is lost.
 When the three lights are lit, the player is awarded with bonuses, such as a complete oxygen bonus, extra weapons and an extra life.
 The levels include secret areas that are hidden behind sliding camouflaged wall panels and not shown on the on-screen map.
 Secret areas contain special weapons and other bonuses, as well as extra enemies.
 They can also act as a shortcut between parts of the level.
 Players can obtain special white passkeys either via the bonus light system or in concealed areas of the level.
 White passkeys can unlock white doors to rooms which contain weapons and other bonuses.
 Bloodshot also features a special head-to-head mode, in which two players face off against each other in one of three specially designed arenas.